 Course description

-The goal is to cultivate among participants a sophisticated understanding of the challenges and opportunities presented by the consideration of the environment as a natural resource aimed at sustainable development and whether its qualification as a common good has positive reflections on its governance and management also in terms of sustainable consumption.
+The goal is to cultivate among participants a sophisticated understanding of the challenges and opportunities presented by the theory of the commons and their reflections on the organization of urban space and its repercussions in the ethical and social spheres (e.g., the center-periphery relationship or the high-low relationship).

-Structured in three short and comprehensive segments, the curriculum first embarks on an examination of the structure of the Venice lagoon environment through an analysis of its ownership and forms of management based on popular participation (weeks 1-3).
-Next, we will address new forms of critical governance beginning with Garrett Hardin's "Tragedy of the Commons" and then moving on to Elinor Ostrom's revolutionary theory of the commons, which offers a nuanced perspective on collective resource management against the backdrop of global interconnectivity.
-The Venice Lagoon will be an example of a new possibility of managing a resource that characterizes the emergence of a community of reference capable of meeting the challenges of sustainable development (weeks 4-6).
+Structured in three short and comprehensive segments, the curriculum first addresses an examination of the current social structure of the system-city through an analysis of its ownership and participation-based forms of governance (weeks 1-3).
+Next, we will address new forms of active and critical citizenship beginning with Garrett Hardin's "tragedy of the commons," and then moving on to Elinor Ostrom's revolutionary theory of the commons, which offers a nuanced perspective on collective resource management against the backdrop of global Change.
+The city of Venice will be an example of a new possibility of resource management that characterizes the emergence of a community of reference capable of meeting the challenges of anthropocentric global change (weeks 4-6).

 In essence, this course is an ambitious endeavor.
 It aims to equip legal scholars, practitioners, and enthusiasts with the intellectual tools necessary to critically evaluate and influence sustainable development in harmony with the digital transformation of society, ensuring the safeguarding of human rights and the equitable management of the global commons.